tfKamran/studio-help/600_faq/100_general.md

 for more information.

-## Given my software appliance include SLES, what are my legal obligations for distribution and commecialization?
+## Given my software appliance include SLES, what are my legal obligations for distribution and commercialization?

 SLES is distributed under a proprietary EULA which permits copying and distribution only within your organization.
 Should you desire to